JarrenD/WCST_Transformer/README.md

 WCST Transformer: Context Switching & Supervision Experiments

-This repository implements a Transformer-based model for a synthetic Wisconsin Card Sorting Test (WCST) sequence task.
+This project implements a Transformer-based model for a synthetic Wisconsin Card Sorting Test (WCST) sequence task.
 The goal is to explore how context switching, supervision granularity, and model capacity affect generalization in rule-changing environments.

 Required Python Packages: